duarteocarmo/duarteocarmo.com/content/pages/about.md

 I have studied in the [Superior Technical Institute of Lisbon](https://tecnico.ulisboa.pt/en/), in the [Beijing Institute of Technology](http://english.bit.edu.cn/), and in the [Technical University of Denmark](https://www.dtu.dk/english).

-Currently, I'm a consultant/resident hacker at [Jabra](https://jabra.com), where I help build the best headphones in the world.
-Here, I'm involved in a lot of different areas: product management, strategy, data science, experimentation, and artificial intelligence.
+Currently, I'm a consultant/hacker at [BCG Platinion](https://bcgplatinion.com/nordics/), where I help leading businesses solve problems in the areas of IT, Data, Machine Leaning and Cyber Security.

-In the past, I've worked for the [WYGroup](https://www.wygroup.net/), [Bliss Applications](https://www.blissapplications.com/), and [OnLiquid](https://onliquid.com/).
+In the past, I've worked for [Jabra](https://jabra.com), the [WYGroup](https://www.wygroup.net/), [Bliss Applications](https://www.blissapplications.com/), and [OnLiquid](https://onliquid.com/).

 In my free time you can probably find me learning about new gadgets, [writing some code]({static}/images/code.jpg), [reading](https://github.com/duarteocarmo/my-personal-zen), [taking photos]({static}/images/photos.jpg), and [running]({static}/images/run.jpg).